tenzir/threatbus/apps/stix-shifter/README.md

 [`threatbus-zmq-app`](https://pypi.org/project/threatbus-zmq-app/) plugin on
 their Threat Bus host.

-This app functions as middleman between Threat Bus and commercial security products.
-It subscribes to indicator updates from the bus and uses STIX-Shifter to actively translate STIX-2 intelligence to native queries for commercial tools.
+This app functions as middleman between Threat Bus and security tools supported by STIX-Shifter.
+It subscribes to indicator updates from the bus and uses STIX-Shifter to actively translate STIX-2 intelligence to native queries.
 The app then executes these queries via STIX-Shifter.
 [Result processing is yet to be implemented.]

 ## Quick Start